Q: How do I become a customer of Vulcraft?

-A: Joists and joist girders are provided with no paint or either a red or gray shop primer.
+A: Joists and joist girders are provided with no paint or gray shop primer.

-Deck is provided with either no paint, red, gray or white shop primer, or galvanized.
+Deck is provided with either no paint, gray or white shop primer, or galvanized.

 NOTE: The shop primer is not intended to be a finish coat and must not be expected to perform like one.
 Please contact the Vulcraft location that will be fabricating your project to discuss available primer options.